OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/BoxGeometry.md

       <b>String</b>
       <br>
       default:
-      <p class="scene-class-comments">List of mappings of the form A:B where:<br>A is a list of names of parts to be mapped, or asterisk to map the whole geometry<br>B is a list of labels corresponding to the sets corresponding to distinct values of ["shadow_receiver_label"], or asterisk to map to all such sets.</p>
+      <p class="scene-class-comments">List of mappings of the form a:b where:<br>a is a list of names of parts to be mapped, or asterisk to map the whole geometry<br>b is a list of labels corresponding to the sets corresponding to distinct values of ["shadow_receiver_label"], or asterisk to map to all such sets.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.geometry.BoxGeometry.attributes.shadow_exclusion_mappings.images data=site.data.user-reference.scene-objects.geometry.BoxGeometry-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.geometry.BoxGeometry.attributes.shadow_exclusion_mappings.links heading=4-%}
     </p>